Hadibowo Susanto

-Hadibowo Susanto (4 July 1958 – 7 June 2011) was a badminton player from Indonesia.
+Hadibowo Susanto (4 July 1958 – 7 June 2011) was an Indonesian badminton player.

 Career

 A men's doubles specialist, Hadibowo teamed with veteran doubles maestro Christian Hadinata to win the Indonesia and Thailand Opens in 1984.
-In the 1984 Thomas Cup (men's international team championship) series, Hadibowo and Christian defeated their final round Chinese opponents, contributing to Indonesia's three matches to two victory.
+In the 1984 Thomas Cup (men's international team championship) series, Hadibowo and Hadinata defeated their final round Chinese opponents, contributing to Indonesia's three matches to two victory.
 They also won their final round match against China in the 1986 Thomas Cup series, but this time in a two matches to three loss.